 One in four people have a diagnosable mental health disorder in any year.
 Yet, the average delay for someone receiving services is 10 years.

-Mental Health First Aid is a public education training that introduces participants to risk factors and warning signs of a developing mental illness including anxiety, depression, substance use, bipolar disorder, eating disorders, and schizophrenia.
+Like CPR or first aid, Mental Health First Aid training is meant for everyone.
+It is a public education training that introduces participants to risk factors and warning signs of a developing mental illness including anxiety, depression, substance use, bipolar disorder, eating disorders, and schizophrenia.

 This eight-hour course uses role-playing, simulations, videos, and lecture to demonstrate how to offer initial help in a mental health crisis or emerging disorder.
 Mental Health First Aid teaches participants a five-step action plan to support someone developing signs and symptoms of a mental illness.